al3xandr3/al3xandr3.github.io/_posts/2011-10-14-table-query.md

 		> Table.query "select user, sex from tbl"
 		[["bob", "male"], ["eve", "female"]]

- - by naming the query(at the end) create a new table:
+ - by naming the query(value at the end) create a new table:

 		> Table.new ["user", "value"], [["bob", 3], ["eve", 1]], "tbl"
 		> tbl2 = Table.query "select sum(value) as total from tbl", "tbl2"
 		> tbl2.total
 		[4]

  - direct access to db driver when needed: